hammerheim-game/hammerheim-rules/5-skills.md

 this skill.

 #### Common Sense
-A surprisingly rare commodity in Mordheim, _Common Sense_ allows a warrior to re-roll all failed _Dangerous Terrain_ tests.
+A surprisingly rare commodity in Hammerheim, _Common Sense_ allows a warrior to re-roll all failed _Dangerous Terrain_ tests.

 #### Haggle
 The warrior knows all the tricks of bargaining and